A primary source is an item that was created during the period being studied and documents in some way what is being studied.

 3. Search in Library Databases: The Library has some major collections of primary source materials that might be useful to you.
 The SJSU Special Collections & Archives guide lists many databases available for specific subject areas.

-These guides also provide subject-specific lists of databases to use for primary sources:
+These guides also provide subject-specific lists of primary source resources: